Modern Mobile App Security and In-App Protection: Learning from the Gartner Market Guide

 Gartner describes prevention capabilities as follows:

 “Prevention capabilities are also referred to as application hardening.
 They can be considered passive and dissuasive measures that increase the level of effort required for the attacker to carry out an attack.
-Prevention capabilities mainly consist of various code obfuscation and white-boxing techniques, but they encompass other techniques as well.”
+Prevention capabilities mainly consist of various code obfuscation and white-boxing techniques.”

 - Detection: Anti-Tampering Capabilities